Cavity cooling of silicon nanoparticles

 Figure 1: silicon nanoparticles are launched via laser-induced acoustic break out/break-off.
 The traverse a high-finesse infrared (1560 nm) cavity field.
 Self-induced feedback tends to extract energy from the particles and cools them.

-The trick of cavity cooling now is the following: A nanoparticle that moves over the standing wave effectively alters the distance between the mirrors because the light needs a longer time to travel through it (index of refraction > 1).
-In this way, dependent on the position of the particle, it allows more or less light to enter the cavity.
+A nanoparticle that moves over the standing wave effectively alters the distance between the mirrors because it adds refractive index n>1.
+In this way, dependent on the position of the particle, it allows the cavity to be more or less resonant and it allows more or less light to enter the cavity.
 By choosing the right experimental parameters, the overall cavity intensity will then always be highest whenever the particle leaves a bright region of the standing wave and will be lowest when the particle approaches it.
 In this way it always feels a stronger slowing force than an accelerating one.
+This is a self-induced feedback mechanism that leads to the slowing of the particle.

 One can imagine a ball running over the valleys and hills of a mountainous region.
 While travelling along the optcial landscape the particle alters the steepness of its environment by its own motion.
 As illustrated in the simulation below, it therefore always has to climb higher than it runs down again.
 In this way some of its kinetic energy is transferred to the cavity light field and overall the particle is slowed.